RespiraWorks/Ventilator/ventilator_system_design/README.md

 -------------

-This document contains description of design implementation and closure of issues which apply at the system level, such as architecture configuration.
+This document contains description of ventilator design implementation and closure of issues which apply at the system level, such as architecture configuration.

 ## Overview